nasser/nostrand/README.md

 ## Usage

 ```
-nos TASK [ARGUMENT...]
+nos FUNCTION [ARGUMENT...]
 ```

-Nostrand runs tasks.
-A task is either a Clojure function, or defined in C#.
-Some tasks are built in.
+Nostrand does one thing: it runs a function.
+A function is either a Clojure function, or defined in C#.
+Some functions are built in.

 ```
-$ nos help
+$ nos version
 Nostrand 0.0.1.33392 (master/9e61e2f* Wed Jun 22 18:33:04 EDT 2016)
 Mono 4.4.1 (mono-4.4.0-branch-c7sr0/4747417 Mon Jun 20 15:43:48 EDT 2016)
 Clojure 1.7.0-master-SNAPSHOT